jina-ai/jina/docs/fundamentals/executor/executor-quiz-source.md

 ### 1. What does an Executor do?

 - An Executor is the tool you use to execute your Flow from the CLI: `execute jina_app.py`.
-- An Executor performs a single task on a `Document` or `DocumentArray`, like segmenting or encoding it.
+- An Executor performs a single task on a `Document` or `DocumentArray`, like segmenting or encoding it. --correct-answer--
 - An Executor is a processing pipeline for indexing or querying a dataset.

 > [An Executor](https://docs.jina.ai/fundamentals/executor/) represents a processing component in a Jina Flow.
 It performs a single task on a `Document` or `DocumentArray`.